turingschool/backend-curriculum-site/module3/lessons/diagnostic.md

 tags: json, javascript, rails, ruby, api
 ---

 This diagnostic is individual and you will be working on it for 2 hours.
-It's advisable to familiarize yourself with the recommended resources (details below) before the assessment.

 **IMPORTANT:** _Run through the Setup section below **prior to** the diagnostic._